jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> Now pin 1 (vcc) of the DHT11 connect it based on the circuit diagram and also make a ground connection.
+-> connect pin 1 (vcc) of the DHT11 based on the circuit diagram and also make a ground connection.

--> Now connect the pin 2 (signal) to the port number 13 of the ESP32.
+-> Connect the pin 2 (signal) to the port number 13 of the ESP32.

 -> pin 4 is connected to the ground.